ubuntu/snappy-playpen/CONTRIBUTING.md

 Use `snap-template` with our formatted `README.md` to kickstart your project.

-## Pushing to github
+## Pushing to GitHub

-If you haven't used github yet, here's how you can go about getting started and contributing your fixes to Snappy Playpen:
+If you haven't used GitHub yet, here's how you can go about getting started and contributing your fixes to Snappy Playpen:

  - [set up git](https://help.github.com/articles/set-up-git/)